THE SEVEN WORDS OF JESUS ON THE CROSS

 When Jesus had received the wine, he said, "It is finished;"

 and he bowed his head and handed over the spirit.

 The above painting is meant to capture the moment.

-What is the darkest day of mankind becomes the brightest day for mankind.
+What was the darkest day of mankind became the brightest day for mankind.

 In contrast, the passion of Jesus in the Gospel of John expresses his Kingship and proves to be His triumphant road to glory.
 John presents Jesus as directing the action the entire way.
-The phrase “It is finished” carries a sense of accomplishment.
-In John, there is no trial before the Sanhedrin, and gone are the repeated mockeries and scourging.
-But rather, Jesus is introduced at the Roman trial as “Behold your King!”
+The phrase "It is finished" carries a sense of accomplishment.
+In John, there is no trial before the Sanhedrin, but rather Jesus is introduced at the Roman trial as "Behold your King!"
 (John 19:14).
-Jesus is not stumbling or falling as in the Synoptic Gospels, but the way of the Cross is presented with majesty and dignity, for “Jesus went out bearing his own Cross” (John 19:17).
+Jesus is not stumbling or falling as in the Synoptic Gospels, but the way of the Cross is presented with majesty and dignity, for "Jesus went out bearing his own Cross" (John 19:17).